 More Than Halloween

-Halloween dominates our eighth month, but we also mark days on the calendar that are historically significant, controversial, delicious and fun.
+Halloween dominates our tenth month, but we also mark days on the calendar that are historically significant, controversial, delicious and fun.
 We celebrate Leif Erikson Day because he probably discovered North America first.
 We give Christopher Columbus his due, but he does have his detractors.

 Flashing very rapidly forward, there was a time when our country’s presidents beamed into our lives across radio airwaves.
 For better or worse, President Harry Truman changed that forever.